DefinitelyTyped/tsd/docs/INFO.md

 	* Identified as the combination of a `Def` and a `DefCommit`
 	* It can hold the source code and the derivatives (parsed info, resolved dependencies, history etc)
 	* Note: due to the rate-limit on the API the file content is get from Github RAW by path + commit-sha (instead of blob-sha): it is not workable to identify `DefVersion`s by their blob-sha without busting the rate-limit.
 Depending on the flow this means there can be `DefVersion` instances with different commits but identical file contents.
-	* No
 * A single commit is a `DefCommit`.
 	* Identified by its git sha.
 	* Can hold meta-data (authors, message etc)
 	* Due to the many commits in DefinitelyTyped not all commits are loaded: only when relevant.
-	* Due to the large amount of definitions in DefinitelyTyped and our limit on API use a `DefCommit`does NOT contain use the git tree objects.
+	* Due to the large amount of definitions in DefinitelyTyped and our limit on API-use, a `DefCommit` does NOT contain a git tree-object (as each generation tree contains many identical blobs).
-* The other files are support or data objects uses by the others.
+* The other files are support or data objects uses by these main types.

 Context and config model in `/tsd/context`